ECCC-MSC/open-data/docs/msc-data/nwp_hrdps/readme_hrdps-datamart_en.md

 * __Z__ : Time zone (UTC hour)
 * __MSC__ : Constant string indicating the Meteorological Service of Canada, source of data
 * __HRDPS__ : Constant string indicating that the data is from the High Resolution Deterministic Prediction System
+* __HRDPS-WEonG__ : Constant string indicating that the data is from the weather elements on the grid of the High Resolution Deterministic Prediction System
 * __VAR__ : Variable type included in the file (ex: UGRD)
-* __LVLTYPE-LVL__ : Vertical level type and level value [ex: SFC for surface, EATM for the entire atmospheric column, DBS-10-20cm layer between 10 and 20cm under surface]
+* __LVLTYPE-LVL__ : Vertical level type and level value [ex: SFC or Sfc for surface, EATM for the entire atmospheric column, DBS-10-20cm layer between 10 and 20cm under surface, AGL-10m for 10m above ground level]
 * __Grille__ : Horizontal grid [RLatLon]
 * __resolution__ : 0.0225.
 Indicating resolution in degree [0.0225°(environ 2.5km)] in latitude and longitude directions
-* __P{hhh}__ : « P »  is a constant character, « hhh » is the forecast hour [000, 001, 002, ..., 024/030/042/048]
+* __P{hhh}__ : « P »  is a constant character, « hhh » is the forecast hour [000, 001, 002, ..., 048]
+* __PT{hhh}H__ : Forecast hours based on [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) norms.
+P, T and H are constant character designating Period, Time and Hour. "hhh" is the forecast hour [000, 003, 006, ..., 048]
 * __grib2__ : Constant string indicating the GRIB2 format is used

-Example of filename :
+Examples of filename :

-20201123T00Z_MSC_HRDPS_GUST_AGL-10m_RLatLon0.0225_P012.grib2
+* 20201123T00Z_MSC_HRDPS_GUST_AGL-10m_RLatLon0.0225_P012.grib2

-This file has been produced by the MSC and contains the data of the High Resolution Deterministic Prediction System.
-It contains wind gust (GUST) at 10m above ground (AGL-10m), on a 2.5km (0.0225) resolution rotated lat-lon grid.
-The forecast starts on November 23th at 00Z (20201123T00Z) and contains forecast hour 12 (P012) in GRIB2 format (grib2).
+* 20220821T12Z_MSC_HRDPS-WEonG_VISIFOG_Sfc_RLatLon0.0225_PT024H.grib2

 ## Levels